ddeepika/gettingcleaningdata/README.md

 - Readme: This file!

 ###Overview and Notes
-My project uses a single script (RunAnalysis.R) to execute all five steps of the course project and create a tidy data file (“and f”).
+My project uses a single script (RunAnalysis.R) to execute all five steps of the course project and create a tidy data file.
 For evaluation, the tidy data file can be read back into R using

 *data <- read.table("TidyDataFile.txt", header = TRUE)*